THE NUTS AND BOLTS: UNDERSTANDING HOW ELECTRIC BIKES WORK

 While the electric motor is most definitely the defining feature of an electric bike, it cannot exist or operate on its own.
 Rather, it works in cooperation with a number of other important components, most notably, the battery and the bicycle’s drivetrain.

-In order for you to become an electric bike aficionado—ready to make a fully informed decision about which specific electric bike model will best meet your needs and objectives—it’s important that you understand how these components work together as well as the various ways they’re configured on an electric bike.
+In order for you to become an electric bike expert—ready to make a fully informed decision about which specific electric bike model will best meet your needs and objectives—it’s important that you understand how these components work together as well as the various ways they’re configured on an electric bike.
 This section will outline and describe the primary types of motors, batteries, and drivetrains currently used on electric bikes so that you can begin figuring out what your ideal electric bike might look like.

 MOTORS